ratnaksha/ratnaksha.github.io/_pages/publications.md

 Feel free to email me if you would like a pdf of any of these papers.

 <br>
-**R Lele**, S G Purkey and J A MacKinnon, "Global Regimes of Turbulent MIixing using Unsupervised Embedded Clustering of Hydrographic Data", <i>Geophysical Research Letters</i>, in prep.
+**R Lele**, S G Purkey and J A MacKinnon, "Global Regimes of Turbulent Mixing using Unsupervised Embedded Clustering of Hydrographic Data", <i>Geophysical Research Letters</i>, in prep.
 <br>